 Practicing mock question adds clarity of concepts given the versatility of questions.
 Being exposed to a variety of questions on each subject, the basic concepts are clear and a candidate also knows about the type of questions expected in the IAS exam pattern.

-A well-prepared candidate, the one who has practiced a lot by taking series of mock tests everyday, is better equipped to make a fine judgement and real assessment of the UPSC competition exam.
-Such a person knows his own strengths and weaknesses and is generally more aware of how to score faster and quicker by paying attention to subjects he/she is good at and utilising the stipulated IAS exam time in an optimum way.
+A well-prepared candidate, the one who has practiced a lot by taking series of mock tests every day, is better equipped to make a fine judgment and realistic assessment of the UPSC competition exam.
+Such a person knows his own strengths and weaknesses and is generally more aware of how to score faster and quicker by paying attention to subjects he/she is good at and utilizing the stipulated IAS exam time in an optimum way.

 Every candidate must enroll for a series of all-India mock tests and get feedback on real-time ranking assessment.

 There are some essential books to assist an Indian Civil Service aspirant.
 It is important to stay focused on the quality of books and not the quantity of books to supplement IAS exam preparation.
 Only focused preparation using select books can improve the pattern of self-study.

 Certain books on History subject like the History of Modern India by Bipin Chandra and India’s Ancient Past by R.S Sharma help an individual to study the subject in detail.
 Another recommended title by India’s Struggle for Independence by Bipin Chandra and History of Medieval India by Satish Chandra will add to an individual perspective on the subject.